-The CAMP4W components are depicted in Figure 1.
-Foundational inputs to the planning process and implementation decisions (on the left-hand side of the figure) include the Integrated Water Resources Plan Regional Needs Assessment, Climate Risk and Vulnerability Assessments, ongoing Infrastructure Studies and Assessments, as well as regular public and partner engagement.
+The Climate Adaptation Master Plan for Water components are depicted in Figure 1.
+Foundational inputs to the planning process and implementation decisions (on the left-hand side of the figure) include the Integrated Water Resources Plan (IRP) Regional Needs Assessment, Climate Risk and Vulnerability Assessments, ongoing Infrastructure Studies and Assessments, as well as regular public and partner engagement.
 The components of the Implementation Strategy include the Time-Bound Targets and Policy Framework as the drivers, the Climate Decision-Making Framework for assessing projects and programs, an adaptive management approach to monitoring, reporting, and adjusting, as well as the Implementation Timelines, which will lay out key milestones over the next five years.
-The business model is currently under review in a parallel process, and any final decisions from that process will be integrated into CAMP4W assumptions and analyses when appropriate.
+The Business Model is currently under review in a parallel process, and any final decisions from that process will be integrated into CAMP4W assumptions and analyses when appropriate.
 Although these tools and foundational elements will be deployed over the long term, staff will update the Implementation Strategy more frequently to account for new information and the uncertainty associated with climate change.